smintf/ach/README.md

 ### How to use

-Simply check the boxes of Cheats you want to use in the Cheat Engine Window.
+Simply check the boxes of the Cheats you want to use in the Cheat Engine Window.

 ### Disclaimer